matiasespina1991/random_order_on_refresh_test/README.md

-# Test: Random order of the elements on every refresh
+# Function that shuffles the order of elements in an HTML page